History and Heritage

 See what wonders you can uncover in Preston's historical parks and gardens.

 A charming green space in the heart of Preston city centre, Winckley Square Gardens create a peaceful and scenic retreat surrounded by history.
 The gardens were originally created in 1801 as private plots owned by residents of the square.

 Winckley Square Gardens are a must visit for visitors of all ages with a hankering for history.
 Be sure to keep your eyes peeled for the Sir Robert Peel statue and the many plaques around the gardens.
 These markers and plaques unveil a little bit more of the square's fascinating past as you go.

-If you're looking for even more intriguing history and stories, the gardens and its surrounding buildings also feature in many self-guided City Walks.
-The Friends of Winckley Square also hold regular free heritage walk and talks around Winckley Square and its gardens.
-For upcoming walk and talks see our What's On Calendar.
+If you're looking for even more intriguing history and stories, the gardens and its surrounding buildings also feature in many self-guided city walks.
+The Friends of Winckley Square also run regular free heritage walk and talks around Winckley Square and its gardens.

 Avenham & Miller Parks